The Paranormal Database

 Type: Fairy

 Further Comments: The King Stone was once a place where fairies danced around.
 Legend says that the monolith was once a King who was petrified by a witch (though which ruler is unclear).
 There are so many other smaller stones that it is said to be impossible to count them all.
 Another set of nearby standing stones known as the Whispering Knights are thought to be the witch's aids, who conspired against the king but were turned to stone anyway.
-Finally, a grey female figure would appear on misty days, twisting and moving strangely within the stone circle.
+In the early twentieth century, a grey female figure would appear on misty days, twisting and moving strangely within the stone circle.
+During the summer of 2001, one witness spotted a sixty centimetre man with a red pointed hat standing by a stone.
+The figure beckoned for the witness to approach, but fear kept them away.

 The Devil gives chase across a field.